zelanko/sql-docs.pt-br/docs/linux/sql-server-linux-release-notes-2019.md

 ## <a name="cu5-june-2020"></a><a id="cu5"></a> CU5 (junho de 2020)

 Esta é a versão da CU5 (Atualização Cumulativa 5) do SQL Server 2019 (15.x).
 A versão do Mecanismo de Banco de Dados do SQL Server para essa versão é 15.0.4043.16.
-Para obter informações sobre as correções e aprimoramentos, confira <https://support.microsoft.com/help/4552255>
+Para obter informações sobre as correções e os aprimoramentos, confira <https://support.microsoft.com/help/4552255>.

 ### <a name="package-details"></a>Detalhes do pacote